Conditioned Air Company of Naples, LLC Blog: Posts Tagged ‘new air conditioner’

 SEER and HSPF Ratings

 SEER stands for seasonal energy efficiency ratio, and represents the amount of electricity used for a cooling season.
-Ductless systems typically have a SEER from 16 to 20 or more, with higher ratings indicting greater efficiency.
-The HSPF, or heating seasonal performance factor, measures the electricity used for a heating season, with average systems receiving ratings of 7 to 8, and high-efficiency models receiving an 8 or above.
+A mini split heat pump cools and heats with great efficiency, and ductless systems typically have a SEER from 16 to 20 or more, with higher ratings indicating greater efficiency.
+While higher SEER ratings generally increase upfront costs, they can lower energy bills, offering potential long-term savings.
+The HSPF, or heating seasonal performance factor, measures the electricity used for a heating season, with average systems receiving ratings of 7 to 8, and high-efficiency models receiving an 8 or above, which is helpful to know when upgrading your ac unit.
 By investing in a more efficient system, you will reduce your long-term utility costs.
+Understanding the efficiency of your ductless mini split system can help homeowners make informed decisions.

 Single or Multiple-Zone Systems